eguiraud/tdataframe/TDFGuide.md

 // here b1 is deduced to be `int` and b2 to be `double` dataFrame.Filter([](int x, double y) { return x > 0 && y < 0.; }, {"b1", "b2"});
 ```
-If we specify an incorrect type for one of the branches, an exception with an informative message will be thrown at runtime, when the branch value is actually read from the `TTree` and `TDataFrame` implementation allows to detect that there is a type mismatch.
+If we specify an incorrect type for one of the branches, an exception with an informative message will be thrown at runtime, when the branch value is actually read from the `TTree`: the implementation of `TDataFrame` allows the detection of type mismatches.
 The same would happen if we swapped the order of "b1" and "b2" in the branch list passed to `Filter`.

 Certain actions, on the other hand, do not take a function as argument (e.g. `Histo`), so we cannot deduce the type of the branch at compile-time.
 In this case **`TDataFrame` tries to guess the type of the branch**, trying out the most common ones and `std::vector` thereof.
 This is why we never needed to specify the branch types for all actions in the above snippets.